 What is the CTX Institutional Review Board (IRB)?

-The CTX IRB exists to oversee, review, approve, and monitor all research activities involving human subjects conducted by, or with, CTX students, faculty, or staff.
-The primary goal of the IRB is to ensure that ethical standards such as privacy, risk, and informed consent are met by all university-related research conducted with human participants.
+The Concordia University Texas Institutional Review Board (CTX IRB) oversees, reviews, approves, and monitors all research activities involving human participants conducted by, or with, CTX students, faculty, or staff.
+The primary goal of the CTX IRB is to ensure that ethical standards such as privacy, risk, and informed consent are met by all university-related research conducted with human participants.
 The Concordia University Texas Office for Human Research Protection IRB Registration number is IRB00011507 and Federalwide Assurance number is FWA00026886.

 What Needs IRB Approval?

 If a research activity involving human participants is designed to develop or contribute to generalizable knowledge, IRB approval is required by CTX policy.

 If a research activity involving human participants is not designed to develop or contribute to generalizable knowledge, IRB approval is not required.

 Examples of activities that do not require IRB review include:

 - Focus groups and interviews for media or journalistic use

 Please note that an instructor or supervisor may require IRB approval of a course-related assignment for pedagogical purposes.